ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 ## [From _The Abbeville banner._](https://chroniclingamerica.loc.gov/lccn/sn85026945/1857-09-17/ed-1/seq-1)

 #### 1857-09-17 &middot; Abbeville, S.C.

 <table style="width: 100%;"><tr><td style="width: 50%">

- to his stablo
-with that cautious mien with which bo left
-it.
-Tom has since become a favorite; be
-may now quaff off as much of the cup that
-cheers, but does not inebriate as he likes^-?
-Glasgow Paper.
 Printer&#x27;s Proverbs.?
 1. Never inquire
 thou of the editor (or the news; for behold,
 it is bis doty at the appointed&#x27; time